4-DMAPandSadness/EfsTA/User Guide.md

 ### Data

-The GUI is designed to guide the user through an evaluation by going from tab to tab.
+The GUI is designed to guide the user through an analysis by going from tab to tab.
 Switching from the Introduction-tab to the Data-tab.
 The following will be seen.

 <p align="center">
 <img src="/images/GUI/Data.png" width="49%"/> <img src="/images/GUI/Data WI.png" width="49%"/>
 </p>

-Here the evaluation process starts.
-The first step is to provide the program with the directory, where the data for the evaluation is located.
-To provide the data simply copy and past the directory in the designated textfield or click the "Browse"-Button to choose the directory via a directory dialog.
+Here the analysis process starts.
+The first step is to provide the program with the directory, where the data for the analysis is located.
+To provide the data simply copy and past the directory in the designated textfield or click the Browse-Button to choose the directory via a directory dialog.

-Note that the program only recognizes data in the form of three separate *.txt-files* for the wavelengths, delays and measured absorption ending with *lambda.txt*,*delay.txt* and *spectra.txt* respectively.
+Note that the program only recognizes data in the form of three separate *.txt-files* for the wavelengths/field, delays and measured absorption ending with *lambda.txt* / *field.txt*,*delay.txt* and *spectra.txt* respectively.

-If a directory is selected which was previously used to evaluate data the inputs made for the previous evaluation will be restored.
-To clear out all these inputs, in case completely different parameters should be used, the "Clear Cache"-Button will delete all inputs.
+If a directory is selected which was previously used to analyse data the inputs made for the previous analysis will be restored.
+To clear out all these inputs, in case completely different parameters should be used, the Clear Cache-Button will delete all inputs.

 If the directory is a new one with a fresh set of data all inputfields will be empty.
 The data can be shaped if required.
-The wavelength and delay domain can be specified by providing upper and lower limits e.g. if the data was measured for delays between -10 ps and 4000 ps but artifacts around time 0 are a problem the lower bound for the delay values can be set to 0.4, so that only the data starting from 0.4 ps will be used.
+The wavelength/field and delay domain can be specified by providing upper and lower limits e.g. if the data was measured for delays between -10 ps and 4000 ps but artifacts around time 0 are a problem the lower bound for the delay values can be set to 0.4, so that only the data starting from 0.4 ps will be used.
 Additionally if the data was meassured in ODU but should be displayed as mOUD a data multiplier can be set e.g. 1000.
 These parameters are all optional and can be left empty.

+In this tab you can also provide labels for the x-,y- and z-axis of the plots.
+The program will always start with the preset for fsTA data but in principle every kind of time resolved data can be anaylsed e.g. trEPR.
+To change the preset you can either choose a different preset or write your own labels in the textfields located beneath the preset-combobox.
+These labels work with LaTeX code but to display the units correctly name and unit need to be separated by a "slash".

 After providing the data and shaping it the next step is to decide if the data should be analysed using global liftime analysis or global target analysis.
 Only one option can be selected.